SGDInstitute/apollo/content/collections/pages/sgdinstitute/home.md

             marks:
               -
                 type: lead
-            text: 'Our life-saving work is made possible through the generous financial support of grassroots donors. ' -
+            text: 'Our work is made possible through the generous financial support of grassroots donors.
+Join us with a monthly or one-time gift.
-        type: paragraph
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: lead
-            text: 'We invite you to join us with a monthly or one-time gift.
 Your donation will support our efforts to build community and build strong movements.'
       -
         type: set
         attrs: